FURminator vs SleekEZ vs Hertzko — 2026 Tested

 The SleekEZ is the specialist for fine coats and delicate hair.
 If you have a poodle, doodle, or fine-haired breed, this tool is the safe choice that works exceptionally well without risk.
 It's not the cheapest, but it's the right tool for its specific job.

 The Hertzko Self-Cleaning Slicker is the pragmatist's choice.
-It's the most affordable, works reasonably well across coat types, and the self-cleaning feature is genuinely useful.
+It's the most affordable, works reasonably well across coat types, and the self-cleaning feature is really useful.
 If you're buying your first deshedding tool, don't have a heavy-shedding dog, or you just want something that works without too much fuss, this is the tool to start with.

 In a perfect world, a multi-dog household would have at least two of these: the FURminator for heavy shedding and the SleekEZ or Hertzko for smaller dogs or gentler grooming sessions.
 Most single-dog households with a heavy-shedding breed should go FURminator.
 Everyone else should honestly consider Hertzko's value and self-cleaning feature first.